Close Menu

 Aboo Tayub

-Aboo Tayub is the editor and publisher of Golf Business Technology.
-A very keen golfer, Aboo has also worked in the business & technology publishing sector for over a decade.
+Aboo Tayub is the publisher of Golf Business Technology and has worked in the business & technology publishing sector for over a decade.

 Related Posts